Police: Man chokes girlfriend after she claimed his fart smelled horrible

 The victim told police that Ragsdale farted and that she told him it smelled horrible.

-Ragsdale then grabbed the victim by the hair and threw it on the ground, according to police.
+Ragsdale then grabbed the victim by the hair and threw her on the ground, according to the police.

 Officers said that Ragsdale then sat on her back and wrapped his arm around her neck and choked her.